esmerek/terrific-zebra-dadb5/content/pages/contact.md

     submit_label: Send Message
 seo:
   title: Contact - Epic Fusion GmbH
-  description: This is the contact page
+  description: >-
+    How can we serve?
+We are pleased to help.
+Please fill the contact form below or send us directly an email.
   extra:
     - name: 'og:type'
       value: website